Makeistan/AlarmClock/README.md

 #Update:
 Updated version contains code for Countdown Timer, and not for alarm clock.
 Although it turns ON the alarm, but clock code is modified for the sake of simplicity.
+#Update:
+Back to Basic Time displaying feature, now a new function called displayTime(int minuite, int second) will be displaying time by just passing correct and looped parameters.
+Alarm, Counter and other features will be available later!